stephenlacy/gulp-open/README.md

 // Example:
 gulp.src("./stubFile.html")
 .pipe(open("", {app: "google-chrome", url: "http://localhost:3000"}));
-// A file must be specified as the src when running options.url or gulp will overlook the task.
+// An actual file must be specified as the src when running options.url or gulp-open es.map will overlook the task.
 ```